 I. Y-R Divisions

-Rides are categorized in 3 divisions: Indoor, Personal, and Organized
+Rides are categorized in 7 divisions:

 Indoor Division: Any indoor rides of 90 miles or more that are completed on “virtual riding platforms” such as Zwift, Rouvy, or “similar” (with the use of a smart trainer that can register real power output) where actual riding conditions mimic real world in relation to effort and road grade, can be counted for Year Rounder Indoor Rides.
 Actual Power measurements must be included, and the ride results must be submitted in some format where mileage, distance and avg power are displayed.
 Note: The only deviation from this rule is that anyone is still allowed to submit 6-hours of indoor riding without power and have it count for the Larry Schwarz award.
 6 hours = 100 Miles (just notate that in your submission)